viewmaster111/SpeedTest-1/README.md

 Fixed:
 - issues with ads blocking the main components.

--Different type of ads on each page.
+- Different type of ads on each page.

 Notice: No ads will be shown for the time being on the Find My IP test.